How to Plan an Album Launch Party

 Locate Your Schtick

-The coolest thing about a launch party is that you can have a lot of fun doing something completely unique at your show.
+The coolest thing about a launch party is that you can have a lot of fun doing something unique at your show.
 What is going to make this night special?
 Give your fans something to talk about.
 You're limited only by your imagination (and the law and venue policies) here.

 Musicians have done everything from giving away baked goods to raffling off private concerts - and everything in between - for their launch parties.
 Maybe you want a signature drink, a costume contest, a dance-off, a trivia contest - anything that you think will be fun for you and your fans, go for it.